The structure of finite Morse index solutions to two free boundary problems in $\mathbb{R}^2$: Proof of Theorem

 \part{Proof of Theorem \ref{thm curvature decay}}

 This part is devoted to a proof of Theorem \ref{thm curvature decay}.
+It is organized as follows.
 We first give some preliminary construction using the doubling lemma of Pol\'{a}cik-Quittner-Souplet \cite{Polacik-Q-S} in Section \ref{Sec 12}.
 Then the proof is divided into two cases.
-The first case is treated in Section \ref{sec 13} and the second one in Section \ref{sec 14}-\ref{sec 16}.
-The second case is divided further into four subcases, the first two considered in Section \ref{sec 14}, the third one in Section \ref{sec 15} and the last one in Section \ref{sec 16}.
+In Section \ref{sec Fermi coordinates} some results on Fermi coordinates are established.
+The first case is treated in Section \ref{sec proof of case 1} and the second one in Section \ref{sec case 2}-\ref{sec reduction of stable}.